-Repeat playing can become repetitive over time, so games like this really need expansions to keep them alive, and this one is being best supported since the original 1995 game …
+Repeat playing can become repetitive over time, so games like this really need expansions to keep them alive, and this one is the best supported since the original 1995 game

 Dreaded Ambull – a huge monster lurks within the fortress, this is a small expansion box which has a superb model and a nice side mission adventure, which can change your ongoing adventures slightly.
 Opinion > i love huge hulking monsters to fight in a quest mission showdown, and once this box set was released i knew i was going to have to buy the main game after all.
-Whilst this is quite expensive for a small expansion, the designers through White Dwarf have since expanded extra linked missions using this box, which for me made it the must have expansion given its theme.
-This kind of monster is what the original set really needed as its icon.
+Whilst this is quite expensive for a small expansion, the designers through White Dwarf expanded extra linked missions using this box, which for me make it a must have.
+This kind of monster is what the original set really needed as its icon, it is highly recommended.

 Traitor Command – another smaller box expansion with a traitor command leader and a chaos ogryn with a claw arm.
 These fit really well with the core set guards squads, but may not quite have the same pull factor as the ambull, however the models are nice additions to the game and for collectors are likely worth getting.
-It has not had any additional missions written for it, but as it can easily be used with the core set, it is a really viable expansion.
+Opinion > It has not had any additional missions written for it, but as it can easily be used with the core set, it is a really viable expansion.
 I missed out buying this when i should have and it is now extremely costly to obtain, so i am a little annoyed with myself.

-Three card packs have also been released, Endless Peril which adds new exploration events to your deck including 15 more combat maps and 15 encounter challenges.
+Card Packs – three extra content card packs were released, Endless Peril which adds new exploration events to your deck including 15 more combat maps and 15 encounter challenges.
 This pack does not seem overly essential for me if you are picking up other expansions but may be useful if you only stick with the core set as encounters could feel repetitive over time.
-Advanced Arsenal is a smaller pack adding 24 new resource cards but is the more interesting addition card set giving new items and ship cards and has item artwork.
-Abominable Intellect provides new encounters to increase the difficulty level of the game and mainly adds to the enemy count but this means you probably have to also consider adding extra models (a core enemy pack is available to buy).
-If you play a lot of Blackstone games, then these may be useful to expand variety but their overall value is questionable against the model sets providing new adventure stories, and I have held off from buying these cards for now.
+Advanced Arsenal is a smaller pack adding 24 new resource cards and is the more interesting addition card set giving new items and ship cards and has item artwork.
+Abominable Intellect provides new encounters to increase the difficulty level of the game and mainly adds to the enemy count, but this means you probably have to also consider adding extra models (a core enemy pack was available to buy).
+Opinion > if you plan to only keep the core Blackstone Fortress set, then these may be useful to expand variety but their overall value is questionable against the model sets providing new adventure stories, and I am not sad that i held off from buying these cards.

-The Blackstone Fortress Annual – brings together all the expansion content from White Dwarf from the last 12 months.
-This includes adding in supporting retinue characters, new precipice rules and a lot of new quest missions including the excellent multi part ambull adventure.
-This was a must have purchase for me to extend the original box, even though i have some of the content already, it is a nice book format edition and there are a really good number of new scenarios to play.
-I wish a new quest book like this had been added to Shadows over Hammerhal.
+Annual – is a softback book that brings together all the expansion content from White Dwarf from 2018 to 2019.
+This includes adding in supporting retinue characters, new precipice rules and a lot of new quest missions including the excellent multi part ambull adventure, and solo rules.
+Opinion > this was a must have purchase to extend the life of the original box, even though i had some of the content already, it is also a nice reference book and there are a good number of new scenarios to play so it is highly recommended.